amateur80lvl/lxcex/README.md

 Then, add the following lines to container's config:
 ```
 lxc.hook.start-host = mount --make-rshared /mnt/myserver
-lxc.mount.entry = /mnt/myserver mnt/myserver none create=dir,bind 0 0
+lxc.mount.entry = /mnt/myserver mnt/myserver none create=dir,rbind 0 0
 ```
 Start the container.
 Inside, `ls /mnt/myserver/shared-dir` should work as expected.

 The solution is fragile.
 If autofs is restarted, it remounts top directories and contaner does not see them anymore.

-A better approach could be a NFS client in userspace, but there are not so many implementations in the wild.
+Another approach could be a NFS client in userspace, but there are not so many implementations in the wild.
 I gave [this one](https://github.com/sahlberg/fuse-nfs) a try but it failed.
 Yes, I tried to play with `/dev/fuse` and read all those hints on the Internet.
 No luck.